NEONScience/NEON-Data-Skills/_posts/LIDAR/2014-10-27-lidar-data-rasters-in-R.md

 	centroids$chmMaxShape <- extract(chm, squarePlot, weights=FALSE, fun=max)

-###Variation 3: Derive Square Plot boundaries, then CHM values Using a Shapefile
+###Variation 3: Derive Square Plot boundaries, then CHM values around a point
 For see how to extract square plots using a plot centroid value, check out the [extracting square shapes activity.]({{ site.baseurl }}/working-with-field-data/Field-Data-Polygons-From-Centroids/ "Polygons")

-##Extracting descriptive stats from Insitu Data
+##Extract descriptive stats from Insitu Data
 In our final step, we will extract summary height values from our field data.
 We can use base R or the `dplyr` library to do this.
 We'll demonstrate both below